fasaxc/ArduRoller/README.md

 Code
 ----

-The code is in main.cpp.
-I develop in Eclipse rather than the Arduino IDE but it should still work if you copy and paste into the Arduino IDE as a sketch.
+The code is in main.c.
+The code only depends on avr-libc and it includes the proect files for the AVR plugin for Eclipse.

 The code has 3 parts:

-*  *setup()* the standard Arduino setup routine, run once at start of day.
+* `main()` is the entry point, which runs
-*  *loop()* the standard Arduino loop function, does nothing by default.
+* `setup()` which does start-of-day initialization.
-*  *ISR(TIMER1_OVF_vect)* the interrupt service routine for the timer 1 interrupt.
+*  `ISR(TIMER1_OVF_vect)` the interrupt service routine for the timer 1 interrupt.
    The ISR is the main workhorse function.
 It runs several hundred times per second.